Tikquuss/meta_XLM/README.md

                    # leave this parameter set to True, the parallel data will be used to build the monolingual data)
-PARA_PATH=...      # folder containing the parallel data MONO_PATH=...      # folder containing the monolingual data CODE_VOCAB_MONO_PATH=... # File containing the codes and vocabularies from the previous meta-processing.
+PARA_PATH=...      # folder containing the parallel data MONO_PATH=...      # folder containing the monolingual data CODE_VOCAB_PATH=...# File containing the codes and vocabularies from the previous meta-processing.

 test_size=10       # Percentage of test data (%)
 val_size=10        # Percentage of valid data (%)